Here, you will learn how to create articles within Channels

 Articles make it easy to create rich and beautiful content in Channels.
 They are designed for long news, blogs and all types of content that needs a rich medium to be expressed properly.

 Articles are designed to be beautiful and easy to use.
-You have all the same content controls & formatting as you have in Pages, and in addition to that, you have easy to use image layouts, that make any boring article awesome 😄
+You have all the same content controls and formatting as you have in Pages and in addition to that, you have easy to use image layouts that make any boring article awesome!

 Creating and editing Articles

 All customers can access Articles.
 Articles are connected to a Channel and can be created by clicking the article -button in the new post box.
-Based on the feedback, Articles have auto-save function, which will save unpublished articles in to your drafts.
+Based on the feedback, Articles have an auto-save function, which will save unpublished articles into your drafts.

-The banner, Title and Lead Text will show in the post.
+The banner, title and lead text will then show in the post.

-YOUR DRAFTS are a new state of post & article.
-Articles are automatically saved to your drafts as you type and posts can be saved from the "more"-button.
-Every draft belongs to a Channel, so you can access that channels drafts and shared drafts from the Channel widget panel.
+Articles are automatically saved to your drafts as you type.
+Every draft belongs to a Channel, so you can access that Channel's drafts and shared drafts from the Channel widget panel.

-SHARED DRAFTS are the same as before.
-The difference is, that shared drafts are now editable by all Channel editors, making it easy to collaborate on drafts.
+Shared drafts are editable by all Channel editors, making it easy to collaborate on drafts.